Posted on August 19, 2015

 In 2010, Connecticut had the sixth lowest rate of gun deaths per capita among the states.
 (Even this relatively low ranking means that 209 people died from firearm-related injuries in Connecticut that year.)
-In addition, based on data published by Mayors Against Illegal Guns, in 2009, Connecticut supplied the tenth lowest number of crime guns to other states per capita, and is a net importer of crime guns.
+In addition, based on data published by Mayors Against Illegal Guns, in 2009, Connecticut supplied the ninth lowest number of crime guns to other states per capita, and is a net importer of crime guns.

 Connecticut Firearms Laws